kailash-manasarovar/statement/docs/timeline/2021/december.md

 ## Too-good-to-be-true on the 8th December

-- I had planned a trip to Egypt in December for Christmas but my flat in Lourdes (I had just moved apartment that October to a bigger one in the same complex) had a serious and intolerable bedbug problem.
+- I had planned a trip to Egypt in December for Christmas but my flat in Lourdes (I had just moved apartments that October to a bigger one in the same complex) had a serious and intolerable bedbug problem.
 - It was about three weeks before I was due to leave for Egypt (I like climbing the mountain there... anyway).
 - The [trumpet teacher guy](../../crimes/protagonists/vidal-sastre.md#the-younger-brother-of-the-first-man) had been in and out of this apartment regularly before I moved into it and discovered it had a horrific bedbug problem.
 - I couldn't understand how he had put up with it, at the time!